thrylos2307/Socket-programming/README.md

 -> gcc client.c -o client<br>
 -> ./client 127.0.0.0 [port no.]

-Note: port number for client and should be same.
+Note: port number for client and server should be same.